nnijat/aca-store-react/README.md

    * Carousel
    * Think of some other components you could make
 * Look in index.html for the existing html to use for the components
+* Use the comments and the expand/collapse feature of the editor to make sure you get the correct html.
-* Make sure each component is in its own file
+* Put each component is in its own file
-* Make sure to reference each component file in a script tag in index.html
+* Reference each component file in a script tag in index.html
 * Make sure to include type="text/babel"
+* Don't forget props

 ### index.js